geltz/cseq/README.md

 ---

-*This program was primarily written using [Gemini 3.7 Flash](https://deepmind.google/models/model-cards/gemini-3-7-flash/).*
+*This program was primarily written using LLMs.*